 Conclusion

-Coming from Go, you know the benefits of a statically-typed, compiled language.
-So you’re not trading away dynamic typing or a slow runtime, you’re trading away nil in exchange for a more robust codebase with fewer footguns, and a stricter compiler that catches more mistakes at compile time.
-There is a steeper learning curve, however.
+Going from Go to Rust is a different kind of migration than coming from Python or TypeScript.
+Coming from Go, you already know the benefits of a statically-typed, compiled language.
+You’re likely looking for a more robust codebase with fewer footguns, and a stricter compiler that catches more mistakes at compile time.

 Ready to Make the Move to Rust?